Hello, friends, our today’s topic is Minor illusion 5e. This is a very good topic for DND lovers, so without wasting your time let’s start the topic.

 For example, you can put a great wall before you so the creature can’t see you and use it to your advantage to attack from nowhere.

-However, you should practice caution before using this spell due to the limitations it has.
-The DM judgment plays a big role in situations like this.
+However, you should practice caution before using this spell due to its limitations it has.
+DM judgment plays a big role in situations like this.

 What are some of the situations in which using 5e minor illusion will be helpful?

 Clever use of this creative cantrip can save you a lot of trouble.

 A Getaway Situation

 - Are you being chased?
 Block the path of your attacker

 - Did your attacker reveal the illusory wall?
 Hide in an illusion till they are gone

 - Leave trails of misleading tracks to drive your attacker in the wrong direction